 Philip joined Watsi on March 12th, 2013.
-Five years ago, Philip became the 1243rd member to automatically support a new Watsi patient every month.
-Since then, 4,555 more people have become monthly donors!
-Philip's most recent donation traveled 11,000 miles to support Starlex, a second grade student from Haiti, to fund prep and transport for cardiac surgery.
+Six years ago, Philip joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Philip's most recent donation traveled 6,600 miles to support Jesca, friendly, music-loving teenager from Tanzania, to fund mobility-restoring clubfoot treatment.